278Mt/comiketpy/README.md

 ## CAUTION!!

 1. Twitter official says no one allows to scrape her contents without permission.
-2. Even though you use the tool, me thinking about loading to servers supported by Twitter and Circle.ms, it takes you ONE DAY to compliete calibration relating Twitter and Circle.ms data.
+2. Even though you use the tool, me thinking about loading to servers supported by Twitter and Circle.ms, it takes you ONE DAY to complete calibration relating Twitter and Circle.ms data.
 If you scrape faster than the program and refurblish, YOU HAVE TO THINK ABOUT LOADING TO SERVERS SUPPORTED BY TWITTER, CIRCLE.MS AND SO ON (I EXPLICITLY DECLARE HERE).
 In the concrete, you just write program to scrape one page per one second, et cetra.

 ## copyright
 You can use this program on your terminal: e.g. your laptop, personal computer et cetra.
 However, only do I have the copyright of this program [comiketpy](http://github.com/278Mt/comiketpy).
 All rights reserved.
 If you upload, distribute, and share some website a program of your downloading here or refurblishing this program and so on, you must get permission of mine.